leorami/Dev-Tunnel-Proxy/CONFIG-MANAGEMENT-GUIDE.md

 - `overrides/*.conf` — proxy-owned, canonical snippets that must win when a route needs to be enforced

 Precedence rules:
-- **Overrides win**: If both an app file and an override define the same `location` (exact or normalized prefix), the override’s block is emitted and the app is skipped for that route.
+- **Overrides win**: If both an app file and an override define the same `location` (exact or normalized prefix), the override's block is emitted and the app is skipped for that route.
 - **No hardcoding of app names**: Overrides should be minimal and generic when possible; only target the necessary `location` blocks.
 - **Exact plus prefix can co-exist**: An exact match like `location = /myapp/` can live alongside a `location ^~ /myapp/` prefix.
 The composer keeps both.